-- The average age of farmers is 52 years.
-Our farmers are young compared to European colleagues.
+- The average age of farmers is 53 years.
+Our farmers are young compared to European colleagues (OSF, 2020)

 Sustainable forestry combines three objectives.
-First, the ecological tolerance of nature must not be weakened; in other words, the environment may only be altered to the extent that nature is able to recover its former condition after the change.
-The social and cultural values of forests may not be weakened, either.
+First, the ecological tolerance of nature must not be weakened.
+In other words, the environment may only be altered to the extent that nature is able to recover its former condition after the change.
+Secondly, the social and cultural values of forests may not be weakened, either.
 Thirdly, forestry must be financially profitable to all partners involved.

 Forest management that is close to nature means that natural processes are emulated in forestry.
 Thus, the cyclical processes of nature are altered as little as possible, while still maintaining the financial profitability and social sustainability of forest management.